dragonfi/simple-backlight/README.md

 ## i3 setup

-1. Add this script to your pathl
+1. Add this script to your path
 2. Add the following to your .config/i3/config:

   set $brightness_step 100